SEER2

 This workflow follows ACCA Manual S® equipment selection principles using Manual J® design loads and manufacturer expanded performance data.
 It supports structured screening of total, sensible, latent, and heating capacity against design conditions.
 Final equipment selection, AHRI matching, manufacturer data, and local code requirements should be verified prior to installation or permitting.

-The workflow starts with a normalized Manual J payload, then compares each equipment candidate using OEM expanded performance data instead of nominal tonnage alone.
+The workflow starts with completed Manual J design-load values, then compares each equipment candidate using manufacturer expanded performance data instead of nominal tonnage alone.
 Cooling is screened at design outdoor dry bulb, entering wet bulb, and target airflow.
 Heating is screened at the selected winter design dry bulb and airflow target.

-The solver verifies total capacity, sensible capacity, latent behavior, heating output, and oversize limits.
-It then carries the selected blower profile, delivered airflow point, and pressure-drop assumptions into the Manual D bridge so the airside design stays connected to the equipment choice.
+The workflow checks total capacity, sensible capacity, latent behavior, heating output, and oversize limits.
+It also carries the selected blower profile, delivered airflow point, and pressure-drop assumptions into the Manual D bridge so the airside design stays connected to the equipment choice.

 Current candidate